-Upon notification by the Accrediting Commission for Community and Junior Colleges that Cañada College must formulate an Educational Master Plan, Cañada College President Thomas Mohr convened an executive level Master Plan Steering Committee composed of faculty, staff and administrators offering a wide variety of perspective and interests <INSERT LINK>.
-This committee focused on facilitating the college's creation of the Educational Master Plan through eliciting college-wide input, discussion, and effort, and overseeing data collection, composition, and dissemination of the plan.
+Upon notification by the Accrediting Commission for Community and Junior Colleges that Cañada College must develop an educational master plan, Cañada College President Thomas Mohr convened an executive level master plan steering committee composed of faculty, staff and administrators offering a wide variety of perspectives <INSERT LINK>.
+This committee facilitated the college's creation of the educational master plan by eliciting college-wide input and effort, by overseeing data collection and plan composition, and by disseminating drafts of the plan for comment during its development.

-In March 2008, the steering committee and the Planning and Budget Committee contracted with an external consultant, Maas Company, to guide the development of an Educational Master Plan.
+In March 2008, the steering committee and the Planning and Budget Committee contracted with an external consultant, Maas Company, to guide the development of the educational master plan.
 Doing so brought forward national and state perspectives that complemented the extensive regional external scan completed during our strategic planning process.

-The Educational Master Plan built upon the Strategic Plan to delineate the strategic direction of the college and to more fully integrate the many components of institutional planning.
-The Educational Master Plan provides a planning process for divisions and departments that incorporates the vision and goals of the college; the information generated in program reviews; the priorities elucidated in the Strategic Plan; and the fiscal and hiring processes and realities of our college.
+The Educational Master Plan builds upon the Strategic Plan to delineate the strategic direction of the college and to integrate the many components of institutional planning.
+It provides a planning process for divisions and departments that incorporates the vision and goals of the college; the information generated in program reviews; the priorities elucidated in the Strategic Plan; and the fiscal and hiring processes and realities of our college.
 As a result of this work, the Educational Master Plan has become the springboard and guide for all institutional planning.

-One of the primary results of the development of the Educational Master Plan was to integrate the individual planning components of the college and establish an integrated planning calendar.
-Unit plans are now grounded in program review and serve as the primary planning documents for resource allocation, including human resources, instructional equipment requests, and facilities requests.
+A key result of the development of the Educational Master Plan was the integration of the planning components of the college and the creation of an integrated planning calendar.
+Unit plans are now grounded in program review and serve as the primary planning documents for resource allocation, including human resources, instructional equipment requests, and facility requests.
 These unit plans respond to the eleven broad goals of our Strategic Plan.